IBM/ibm-cloud-sdk-common/JavaDeploy.md

 ### 3.3: Publish your public key
 In order to publish artifacts on Maven Central, you will need to publish your public key on a key server so that Sonatype can verify your artifacts before releasing them to Maven Central.

-Use this command to do this:
+#### 3.3.1 Via gpg command line
+One way to publish your public key is to use the gpg command like this:
 ```
 $ gpg --keyserver keys.openpgp.org --send-keys B265BB91D80124E463C63119EC4158B05D352E09
 gpg: sending key EC4158B05D352E09 to hkp://keys.openpgp.org